 The Targus Chill Mat is made for a different type of user.
 Instead of focusing on raw performance and flashy lighting, it instead tries for a more comfortable experience while using your laptop on your actual lap.
 The cooler sits on a permanent tilt.
 In addition, the frame is made entirely of lightweight plastic with some fabric foam accents.
 This one definitely looks good in public.

-It’s also made for a very specific kind of laptop, mostly Ultrabooks, Macbooks, and similar products where a little cooling goes a longer way.
-The cooler contains dual 75mm fans along the top middle the cooler.
+It’s also made for a particular kind of laptop, mostly Ultrabooks, Macbooks, and similar products where a little cooling goes a longer way.
+The cooler contains dual 75mm fans along the top middle of the cooler.
 If your laptop vents aren’t there, the cooling quickly drops from average to below average.
-It’s an excellent cooler for fans of minimalism who also want a more professional looking appearance.
+It’s an excellent cooler for fans of minimalism who also want a more professional-looking appearance.
 People looking to cool their GTX 2070 and Intel i7 gaming laptops may want to look into something a little more powerful, but this one should work great for everyone else.
 You can see more in our full review here.

 The Kootek LCP04 is one of the best options for fans of customization.
-This thing has five tilt settings (six if you include flat), two USB pass-through ports, and four fan control options.
+This thing has five tilt settings (six if you include flat), two USB passthrough ports, and four fan control options.
 The fans include a single 140mm fan and four 70mm fans.
 You can turn off just the middle fan, just the four outside fans, leave them all on, or turn them all off.
 The lights turn off with the fans so you can see which ones are active and which ones are off.
 The frame is also lightweight and easily portable.
 This laptop cooler is pretty flexible!

-In terms of cooling, Kootek did an above average job.
+In terms of cooling, Kootek did an above-average job.
 We got our best results during the CPU stress test and idle tests, but the cooler struggled a bit with heavy gaming.
-Honestly, the slightly below average gaming performance is about the only real con we have with this one.
-It’s easily the most customizable cooler on the list and its double USB pass-through ports is unique in this space.
+Honestly, the slightly below-average gaming performance is about the only real con we have with this one.
+It’s easily the most customizable cooler on the list, and its dual USB passthrough ports are unique in this space.
 As long as you’re not expecting miracles with super heavy PC games, you shouldn’t have any problems with this one.
 Check out our full review to see all the data.